RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 ---

-## Writing your first application
+## Practice: your first RIOT application

-A minimal RIOT application consists in:
+A minimal RIOT application (in `~/riot-course/exercises/getting-started/first-app`) consists in:
 - A `Makefile`

 ```mk